-For certifications in cybersecurity, both the College of Southern Nevada and the University of Nevada in Reno provide certificates to students.
+For certifications in cybersecurity, the College of Southern Nevada and the University of Nevada in Reno and Las Vegas provide certificates to students.
 The College of Southern Nevada facilitates a certificate in cybersecurity, focusing on digital forensics to teach students the basic, necessary information to investigate computer crimes and decipher computer data.
-The university, on the other hand, offers a graduate certificate in cybersecurity to learn methods of cyber defense.
+The universities, on the other hand, offers a graduate certificate in cybersecurity to learn methods of cyber defense.
 Students desiring the graduate certificate require a bachelor’s degree as a preliminary and do not need a technical background to apply.

 Cybersecurity jobs in Nevada

 Nevada evokes progressive change and economic revolution through its focus on the manufacturing sector, its vast host of government and military facilities, and expansive production of tourist-related entertainment.
 This economic growth gives way to numerous opportunities in cybersecurity, as multiple companies in several industries always need technical specialists to protect their data and secure their digital software systems.

 With a total of 3,025 job openings in Nevada, roughly 5,233 employees currently work in the cybersecurity field, according to Cyberseek.